×

 What do expats in Antigua appreciate most about the local culture?

 "Expats in Antigua often appreciate the rich history and architecture of the city, with its well-preserved Spanish Baroque-influenced buildings and ruins of colonial churches.
 They also value the warm and welcoming nature of the local people, who are known for their friendliness and hospitality.
 The vibrant local markets, filled with fresh produce and handmade crafts, are a highlight for many expats.
 They also enjoy the slower pace of life, which allows for a greater focus on family and community.
 The local cuisine, which is a blend of Mayan and Spanish influences, is another aspect of the culture that expats appreciate.
-Additionally, the city's numerous festivals and celebrations, which often involve traditional music and dance, provide a unique insight into the local culture," wrote one member in Antigua.
+Additionally, the city's numerous festivals and celebrations, which often involve traditional music and dance, provide a unique insight into the local culture," remarked one expat living in Antigua, Guatemala.

 What do expats find most challenging?